A Large-Scale Database for Graph Representation Learning: MalNet for New Research Discoveries

 \section{MalNet for New Research \& Discoveries}

-\dataset is substantially larger than any existing graph database used for graph representation learning research, with many more graphs, much larger graphs, and many more classes of graphs.
+\dataset is substantially larger than existing graph databases used for graph representation learning research, with many more graphs, much larger graphs, and many more classes of graphs.
 Such unprecedented advancements provides exciting opportunities to make new discoveries and explore new research directions previously not possible.
-In this section, we present our findings thus far, to demonstrate such possibilities.
-We begin by discussing the experimental setup below, followed by an overview of the graph representation techniques in Section~\ref{subsec:config}.
+In this section, we present our findings to demonstrate such possibilities.
+We discuss the experimental setup below, followed by an overview of the graph representation techniques in Section~\ref{subsec:config}.
 Section~\ref{subsec:experiments-scale} discusses the new discoveries we found by studying \dataset; and Section~\ref{subsec:research-challenges} highlights new research directions enabled by \dataset.

-\textbf{Experimental Setup.} We divide \dataset into three stratified sets of data: training, validation and test, with a split of $70$/$10$/$20$, respectively; repeated for both graph type and family labels.
-Each embedding techniques uses a random forest model for the task of graph classification, where we run a grid search across the validation set to identify the number of estimators $n_e \in [1, 5, 10, 25, 50]$ and tree depth $t_d \in [1, 5, 10, 20]$.
-Every model is evaluated on its macro-F1 score, however, we report three performance metrics---macro-F1, precision and recall, as is typical for highly imbalanced datasets~\cite{duggal2020elf,duggal2020rest}.
+\textbf{Experimental Setup.} We divide \dataset into three stratified sets of data: training, validation and test, with a split of $70$/$10$/$20$, respectively; repeated for graph \textit{type}, \textit{family} and \textsc{MalNet-Tiny} labels.
+Each model is evaluated on its macro-F1 score, however, we report three performance metrics---macro-F1, precision and recall, as is typical for highly imbalanced datasets~\cite{duggal2020elf,duggal2020rest}.
+We perform our experiments in Python3 using a DGX A-100 containing $128$ CPU cores and $8$ A-100 GPUs.